 5. The Blackpool Tower Dungeon

-The Blackpool Tower Dungeon is one of the most popular tourist attractions in Lancashire, and is perfect for those who are looking for a bit of history and scares!
+The Blackpool Tower Dungeon is one of the best attractions in Lancashire, and it is perfect for those who are looking for a bit of history and scares!

 The dungeon takes you on a journey through 1000 years of Lancashire’s dark past, with live actors, special effects and plenty of scares along the way!